nhirsch/mercadolibre.github.com/_posts/guide/listing/2012-06-26-real-estate-list-item.markdown

 }
 {% endhighlight %}

-*YOUR_NEW_ACCESS_TOKEN* is now the access token required to interact with the APIs to list a real estate property on behalf another user.
+*YOUR_NEW_ACCESS_TOKEN* is now the access token required to interact with the APIs to list a real estate property on behalf the user who just granted permissions to your APP.
 Keep in mind that this token will expire after the "expires_in" amount of seconds.
 Once expired your access token will no longer be valid and you will have to get a new access token.
 To obtain from the second access token on, you will need *YOUR_REFRESH_TOKEN* and will have to send a POST request to the following URL:

 <pre class="terminal">
  https://api.mercadolibre.com/oauth/token?grant_type=refresh_token&client_id=YOUR_CLIENT_ID&client_secret=YOUR_SECRET_KEY&refresh_token=YOUR_REFRESH_TOKEN